projects

 Other use | Public

-The building has a clear three-story structure, and the first floor is a multipurpose space with different personalities named "Ikoi", "Gathering", and "Manabi" squares, and the second floor is the mayor's room, disaster prevention measures room, and conference room.
-The third floor consisted of a parliament, a conference hall, and a staff cafeteria.
-The first floor is an open space with high ceilings and good visibility, and while the second and third floors are surrounded by a large roof, each room has its own terrace to create a bright and comfortable indoor environment.
+In consideration of cooperation with these surrounding facilities, the sketch of the design proposal depicts an open government building where people gather under a large roof floating at the center of the site among discretely planted trees.
+The building has a clear three-story structure: the first floor is a multipurpose space with uniquely characterized areas named "Ikoi," "Gathering," and "Manabi" squares; the second floor contains the mayor’s office, a disaster prevention office, and conference rooms; and the third floor consists of the assembly hall, a large conference hall, and the staff cafeteria.
+The first floor is an open space with high ceilings and excellent visibility, while the second and third floors are placed beneath the large roof, with each room having its own terrace to create a bright and comfortable indoor environment.

 DATA